Toasterbirb/void-repo/README.md

 - [xnotify](https://github.com/phillbush/xnotify)

 ### Note
-If you are the owner of a package listed above and want it taken out, please let me know and I will snap it ouf of the existance from this repository :)
+If you are the owner of a project listed above as a package and want it taken out, please let me know and I will snap it ouf of the existance from this repository :)